microsoft/task_oriented_dialogue_as_dataflow_synthesis/README-LISPRESS.md

 with the first element of the list denoting the function, and the remainder of the elements denoting its arguments.
 We follow Common Lisp and Clojure in using `:` to denote named arguments.
 For example, `(MyFunc :foo 1)` would be `MyFunc(foo = 1)` in Scala or Python.
-The 2.0 dataset contains a mix of named and positional arguments.
-Optional arguments are always named and come after any required arguments, which are always positional.
+At present, functions must either be entirely positional or entirely named, and only functions with an uppercase letter for the first character may take named arguments.

 ### (Deprecated) Sugared `get`